Textualize/rich/docs/source/traceback.rst

 Suppressing Frames
 ------------------

 If you are working with a framework (click, django etc), you may only be interested in seeing the code from your own application within the traceback.
-You can exclude framework code by setting the `suppress` argument on `Traceback`, `install`, and `Console.print_exception`, which should be a list of modules or str paths.
+You can exclude framework code by setting the `suppress` argument on `Traceback`, `install`, `Console.print_exception`, and `RichHandler`, which should be a list of modules or str paths.

 Here's how you would exclude `click <https://click.palletsprojects.com/en/8.0.x/>`_ from Rich exceptions::